Paris Travel Guide (2023): What to Expect

 Construction everywhere!

-Here is an absolutely essential resource from the Paris.fr website you will need it if want to know where major construction is taking place by arrondissement.
+Here is an essential resource from the Paris.fr website you will need it if want to know where major construction is taking place by arrondissement.
 It is in French, but there is still information you can gather even if you don't speak English.
 And you can use an online translation tool to get you a little further.

 Probably most painful for first-time visitors to Paris will be the construction of the garden between the Trocadero and the Eiffel Tower.
 If you are someone who looks at Google Street View, which the Misadventures family does a lot, the images are outdated, so you would never suspect that anything was amiss.